-Which took me to the woman’s head gear, jewelry, face, and then right arm.
-I was also figured solving her hair would be easier.
+Which took me to the woman’s headgear, jewelry, face, and then right arm.
+I figured solving her hair would be easier.
 It wasn’t.
 I moved on to the pillows, which thankfully had unique patterns.
 It was only then that I could work on her hair and left arm.
 Trimming the number of unsolved pieces was the key to that.
 Then, ten days ago, only the blue remained.
 Yes, it took me almost two weeks to solve the blue, whereas it took two weeks to solve everything else.

 Yesterday, I put in the last piece.
 Whew, it was done.
 I had so much fun solving it.

 The biggest challenge is finding scenes that aren’t juvenile.
-Either the subject is cutesy, Disney’s Ariel, or 100 pieces or less.
+Either the subject is cutesy, Disney’s Ariel, or 100 pieces or fewer.
 I’m not interested in these.
 I want ones that are at least 1,000 pieces and adultish.
 I know, I am asking a lot.
 If anyone knows of a source, please let me know.

 On to the next one.